jean1101/mcdex-references/en-US/white-paper.md

   - Launch automated trading and social trading products
   - Initial MCB token sale
   - Liquidity mining

+  On September 1st, 2020, team decides to suspend team vesting for 6 months - team will lockup for 6 months.

 - Q4 2020
   - New AMM formula for perpetual contracts